openstack/charm-specs/specs/wallaby/backlog/cinder-ceph-replication.rst

     ``cinder.conf`` as ``replication_device`` config option, under the backend with replication enabled.

+  - Extend the ``ceph-access`` relation.
+If replication is enabled, make sure to set the list of Ceph keys (``keyrings``) for both Cinder main and replication backends.

+- nova-compute

+  - Handles the extended ``ceph-access`` relation.
+If more than a single Ceph key is set as part of the relation data, make sure that both of them are configured.

+    Makes sure that the previous relation data is handled as well (to maintain backwards compatibility).

 - ceph-mon

   - Forwards the broker requests to the ``ceph-rbd-mirror`` with information